 It’s much easier to focus on creating a good experience for the candidate you hope to hire.
 But how do you guarantee that the candidates you decline will still leave the process with a positive impression of you and your company?
 Respectfully declining a candidate is a task most of us would rather avoid, so it’s not surprising that one of the top complaints of the interview process is never being officially “closed out.”
 By sending a quick, professional note letting the candidate know he or she will not be moving forward in the process, you will actually make a much more positive impression than if you avoid delivering the bad news.
 If the candidate advanced through multiple interviews, take the time to deliver the news by phone.

 Timely communication is even more important when it comes to the candidate you do want.
 There’s a good chance your top choice will receive multiple offers from your competitors.
 The candidate will consider a number of factors when deciding which offer to take, but many hiring managers don’t realize that one of those factors is the experience the candidate had throughout the interview process.
 Did he or she receive clear, professional communication?
 Was the interview process well-organized?
 These are indicators of how he or she will be treated once in the job.

-Most of these steps can be automated, and will take just a few minutes, or even seconds, of your time.
+Most of these steps can be automated and will take just a few minutes, or even seconds, of your time.
 And yet, so many companies miss these opportunities to create a long-lasting, positive employer reputation in this competitive marketplace.
-By treating every candidate with professionalism and respect, you will have the competitive advantage over a less-conscientious competitor.
+By treating every candidate with professionalism and respect, you will have a competitive advantage over a less-conscientious competitor.